ProcessMaker/processmaker/README.md

 Ideally both a PHPUnit test and a Cypress end-to-end test, but should have at least one.

 ### Running tests in PRs
-When ever you open or update a PR, an instance is created and the entire tests suite is run with all packages installed.
+When ever you open or update a PR, an instance is created and the entire test suite is run with all packages installed.

-If your PR requires branches in other packges or core, you can specify the branch anywhere in the PR body with this form:
+If your PR requires branches in other packges or core, you can specify the branch anywhere in the PR body with this tag:

 `ci:< package name >:< branch name>`